Robzabel/robzabel.github.io/_posts/2025-10-28-BlackNevas.md

 The only publicly available examples of the ransom note (at the time of writing) were written before BlackNevas had their own Onion site.
 The note informs victims that their files have been encrypted and that they have 7 days to pay a ransom before the decryption keys are deleted and their information is auctioned off.
 This is then followed by a warning about tampering with files in an attempt to decrypt them and some steps to download the Tor browser.

-An interesting aspect of the note is that, to communicate with BlackNevas, the victim needs to email a @usa.com email address, created with the specified computer ID.
-Since this note is hard coded, an email addresses must be created per victim and updated in the note before the binary is compiled.
+An interesting aspect of the note is that, to communicate with BlackNevas, the victim needs to email a specific email address ending in "@usa.com".
+Since this note is hard coded, an email addresses must be created per victim and updated in the ransom note before the binary is compiled.

 ---